What are FHA Loans?

 Available FHA Loan Options

 - Purchase Loans – Facilitate home financing for as little as 3.5% down.
 FHA guidelines also allow for the down payment to come from gift funds and for seller-paid closing costs up to 6%

 - Refinance – Choose from a rate and term or cash-out refinance.
 If you are moving from one FHA loan into a new FHA refinance, you may qualify for a Streamline Refinance that has reduced fees and a more simplified process

-- Mobile Home Loans – eLEND offers a specialty FHA mortgage designed to finance mobile and manufactured homes
+- Mobile Home Loans – eLEND offers a specialty FHA mortgage designed to finance mobile homes

 - Multi-Unit Property – As long as one unit in the home is used as your primary residence, you can generally use an FHA mortgage to finance a two- to four-unit property.
-PLEASE NOTE: WE HAVE TEMPORARILY SUSPENDED FINANCING FOR 3-4 UNIT PROPERTIES UNTIL FURTHER NOTICE.
+PLEASE NOTE: FINANCING FOR 3-4 UNIT PROPERTIES IS TEMPORARILY SUSPENDED.

 - Renovation Loans – eLEND offers a variety of FHA eligible renovation loan programs to finance a property in need of repairs or renovations (Read more about all of our “purchase and renovate” programs.)

 Each of these programs is backed by an agency of the US government, meaning they insure the lender against losses should the home go into default or foreclosure.
 This allows lenders to offer more favorable terms to borrowers and creates many home ownership opportunities.

 How do I qualify for an FHA Loan?